Haimanot515/Haimanot515/README.md

-# SecureFlow: Automated Safety Gear Lifecycle Tracker
+# SafeGuard: Digital PPE Compliance & Tracking System

 ### Project Overview
-SecureFlow replaces unreliable paper-based tracking with a digital audit trail to prevent workers from using damaged or expired safety gear.
+SafeGuard replaces unreliable paper-based tracking with a digital audit trail to prevent workers from using damaged or expired safety gear.
 This ensures high-risk worksites remain compliant with safety regulations and reduces the risk of workplace accidents.

 ---